d4tagirl/d4tagirl.com/content/resume.md

 2011

-I oriented my profile towards the quantitative methods, taking courses in the multivariate analysis field, time series analysis and econometrics and statistics in general.
+In my bachelor's program, I strategically oriented my studies towards quantitative methods, delving deeply into the realms of multivariate analysis, time series analysis, econometrics, and statistics.
+This focused approach allowed me to develop a robust understanding and proficiency in these key areas.
+My coursework was characterized by rigorous analytical training, equipping me with a strong foundation in data analysis and statistical techniques.
+This education was not only academically enriching but also instrumental in shaping my analytical skills, which have been crucial in my professional journey.

 ### [NASA Datanauts](dv.uy/NASA)

 2017

-I am a NASA Datanauts since I was selected for the Spring Class 2017.
-It is a community experimenting with NASA's data and tools, and improving their coding and data science skills in a collaborative environment.
+Selected for the prestigious Spring Class of 2017, my journey as a NASA Datanaut opened doors to a unique community where I enhanced my understanding of NASA's data and tools.

+Key Highlights of the Experience:

+ Engagement with NASA’s Data:
+ - Gained insights into NASA's diverse datasets and their applications.
+ - Explored innovative ways to utilize these datasets in various projects.

+ Community and Learning:
+ - Joined a community of enthusiasts and professionals experimenting with space and aeronautics data.
+ - Participated in discussions and activities that enriched my coding and data science knowledge.

+ Knowledge Expansion:
+ - Benefited from a collaborative environment that emphasized shared learning and knowledge exchange.
+ - Acquired a deeper appreciation of the complexities and potential of space-related data.

-## In course education
+## Not concluded education

 ### M.S. in International Economics – School of Social Sciences, Universidad de la República

-2013

-It is a very flexible scheme that allows me to adapt it to my preferences, taking only those courses that I’m interested in.
-I orient the program towards the quantitative methods: machine learning, computational statistics, time series spectral analysis data science and econometrics in general, taking some courses from the Mathematical Engineering Master’s Program.
+In this master's program, I tailored my studies towards quantitative methods, taking full advantage of the program's flexible structure to align with my interests.
+I selectively engaged in courses that deepened my expertise in areas such as machine learning, computational statistics, time series spectral analysis, and various aspects of econometrics.
+This targeted approach allowed me to develop a strong, specialized skill set in these advanced analytical areas.

 ## Software